-Liverpool FC have released the following ticket details for the first leg of the Champions League quarter-final against Manchester City.
+Liverpool FC has released the following ticket details for the Champions League tie against FC Salzburg at Anfield on Wednesday October 2 (8pm BST kick-off).

 The entire stadium will be ticketed and prices are varied depending on seat location.